jeroenbouwman/CASCADe/docs/source/howto.rst

    tso = cascade.TSO.TSOSuite()

-To reset all previous divined or initialized parameters
+To reset all previous defined or initialized parameters

 .. code-block:: python